stakater/finops-docs/content/getting-started/prerequisites.md

 ### OpenCost

 OpenCost is the open-source cost allocation engine the operator queries for resource usage data.
-You can bring your own OpenCost installation (BYO mode) or let Stakater's Multi-Dependency Operator (MDO) manage it alongside the FinOps Operator (MTO-bundled mode).
-BYO mode suits teams that already run OpenCost or that want full control over the installation.
-MTO-bundled mode is convenient when you are deploying the full Stakater platform and want MDO to handle the OpenCost lifecycle.
-See [Operating modes](../concepts/operating-modes.md) for a detailed comparison.
+Install and configure OpenCost before installing the FinOps Operator.
+The operator needs a reachable OpenCost service URL set via the `OPENCOST_CONNECTION_STRING` environment variable (or the corresponding Helm value).

 ## Optional